 New Frost Tolerant Petunias

 Petunia ‘Below Zero’ is a frost-hardy petunia that has been in development for several years.
-The grower claims that the petunia can tolerate temperatures down to 14 F. (-10 C.).
+The grower claims that the petunia can tolerate temperatures down to 14 degrees F. (-10 C.).
 Reportedly, this bushy petunia will survive through winter frost and snow to bloom with pansies and primroses in early spring.
 However, this petunia may not yet be available at your local garden center.

 To err on the side of safety, it’s probably better to grow these flowers as annuals each year or you can try overwintering the plant indoors – even taking cuttings from plants to make new ones for next season.